- How to Use Bulk Validations & Retrieve the Results

 - Disposable Mailbox Detection – Our validation service identifies disposable mailboxes commonly used for fraudulent purposes.
 We’ll tell you whether the address is on a known disposable mailbox provider, and you can choose how to proceed based on your own risk tolerance level.

 - Role-Based Address Detection – Easily identify and weed out role-based addresses which can drive down engagement metrics.

-- Typo Detection – The verification service will spellcheck and provide recommendations on detected typo errors to ensure you are capturing verified emails.
+- Typo Detection – The validation service will spellcheck and provide recommendations on detected typo errors to ensure you are capturing validated emails.